eirikhanssen/odf2jats/README.md

 - The APA Style Guide to Electronic References, or on the APA Style Blog

 The following options are:

 - Option 1: as a page number instead of the page range.
 (This is the option that has been adopted).
     - Option 1: Leigh, J. P., Tancredi, D. J., & Kravitz, R. L. (2009).
 Physician career satisfaction within specialties.
 BMC Health Services Research, 9, 166. http://dx.doi.org/10.1186/1472-6963-9-166
 - Option 2: insert the word "Article" before it.
     - Option 2: Leigh, J. P., Tancredi, D. J., & Kravitz, R. L. (2009).
 Physician career satisfaction within specialties.
 BMC Health Services Research, 9, Article 166. http://dx.doi.org/10.1186/1472-6963-9-166

-- Refs starting with following fail, but maybe this is acceptable because it is difficult to mark up using element-citation:
+Refs starting with following fail, but maybe this is acceptable because it is difficult to mark up using element-citation:

 - NICE.
 (2012).
 - WHO.
 (2000).
 - Institute of Medicine.
 (2001).

 ### Tables
-- table labels/titles/captions are now handled
-    - this can be done automatically if they are styled with a special paragraph style do identify the content as being table label, table title or table caption
+Table labels/titles/captions are now handled better.
+If they are styled with a special paragraph style do identify the content as being table label, table title or table caption

 In libreOffice when creating a table, there is an option to create n header rows, and if one selects to repeat n headers on following pages, then a row is inserted in the table.